A good bug report helps fix the bugs more effectively. Here’s how to write an excellent bug report:

 Effective Bug Reporting

 Bug reporting is an important aspect of Software Testing.
 Effective Bug reports communicate well with the development team to avoid confusion or miscommunication.

 Good Bug report should be clear and concise without any missing key points.
 Any lack of clarity leads to misunderstanding and slows down the development process as well.
 Defect writing and reporting is one of the most important but neglected areas in the testing life cycle.

 Good writing is very important for filing a bug.
 The most important point that a tester should keep in mind is not to use a commanding tone in the report.
 This breaks morale and creates an unhealthy work relationship.
 Use a suggestive tone.

 Don’t assume that the developer has made a mistake and hence you can use harsh words.
 Before reporting, it is equally important to check if the same bug has been reported or not.

 A duplicate bug is a burden in the testing cycle.
 Check out the whole list of known bugs.
 At times, the developers may be aware of the issue and ignore it for future releases.
 Tools like Bugzilla, which automatically searches for duplicate bugs, can also be used.
 However, it is best to manually search for any duplicate bug.

-The import information that a bug report must communicate is “How?” and “Where?”
+The important information that a bug report must communicate is “How?” and “Where?”
 The report should clearly answer exactly how the test was performed and where the defect occurred.
 The reader should easily reproduce the bug and find out where the bug is.

-Also, bear in mind that a bug report would be preserved for future use and should be well written with the required information.
+Also, bear in mind that bug reports will be preserved for future use and should be well-written with the required information.
 Use meaningful sentences and simple words to describe your bugs.
 Don’t use confusing statements that waste the time of the reviewer.

 Report each bug as a separate issue.
 In case of multiple issues in a single Bug report, you can’t close it unless all the issues are resolved.